reframejs/reframe/docs/usage-manual.template.md

    <br/>
    The page is rendered to **HTML at build-time**.
    <br/>
-   (In other words, the page is rendered to HTML only once, when Reframe is building your app's pages.)
+   (The page is rendered to HTML only once, when Reframe is building your app's pages.)
    <br/>
    Add `htmlStatic: true` to the page config.
  - **_HTML-dynamic_**
    <br/>
    The page is rendered to **HTML at request-time**.
    <br/>
-   (In other words, the page is (re-)rendered to HTML every time the user requests the page.)
+   (The page is (re-)rendered to HTML every time the user requests the page.)
    <br/>
    Default setting.
  - **_DOM-static_**
    <br/>
-   The page is **not rendered to the DOM**.
+   The page is **not rendered in the browser**.
    <br/>
-   (The DOM will not change.)
+   (The DOM will not change since the page is not rendered to the DOM.)
    <br/>
    Add `domStatic: true` to the page config.
  - **_DOM-dynamic_**
    <br/>
-   The page **is rendered to the DOM**.
+   The page **is rendered in the browser**.
    <br/>
-   (The DOM will eventually change.)
+   (The DOM may eventually change since the page is rendered to the DOM.)
    <br/>
    Default setting.

-You want to add `htmlStatic: true` and/or `domStatic: true` to your page configs for performance reasons:
- - DOM-static pages are more performant as the browser doesn't load nor renders the page.
- - HTML-static pages are more performant as the HTML is rendered only once at build-time instead of being re-rendered on every page request.

-Interactive/stateful views are inherently more complex to implement than non-interactive views and we recommended to implement app requirements with non-interactive views whenever possible.
+Because it is rendered in the browser, a page can have interactive views (a like button, an interactive graph, a To-Do list, etc.).
+But if a page has no interactive views then it is wasteful to render it in the browser.
+By adding `domStatic: true` to its page config, the page is only rendered on the server and not in the browser.
+The browser loads no (or almost no) JavaScript and the DOM is static.

+By default a page is rendered to HTML at request-time.
+But some pages are static
+(a landing page, a blog post, a personal homepage, etc.) and it would be wasteful to re-render its HTML on every page request.
+By adding `htmlStatic: true` to its page config, the page is rendered to HTML at build-time instead.

 !INLINE ./help.md --hide-source-path